yvetteachiengatieno/flask-backend/README.md

 The description of the project
--Includes back-end learning using python and flask and databases
+-Includes back-end learning using python and flask and databases as well as deployment od application

 Languages used in Project so far
 -HTML CSS Python Flask SQLite & SQLlchemy